appsmithorg/appsmith-docs/website/docs/packages/tutorial/query-module.md

 </dd>

+5. Test and save the datasource.

-5. Click **+ New Reusable Query** from the top-right corner of datasource editor.
+6. Click **+ New Reusable Query** from the top-right corner of the datasource editor.

-6. Rename the query module to `GetProducts`.
+7. Rename the query module to `GetProducts`.

-7. Configure the query to retrieve product details using the following SQL:
+8. Configure the query to retrieve product details using the following SQL:

 <dd>